 If your stomach starts to growl while visiting the park, there's no need to fear.
 Whether you'd like to bring your own, or be treated to a restaurant meal, Amicalola Falls has got you covered.
 The park features a number of picnic tables, all of which will afford you some truly incredible views.

 You may also choose to visit Maple Restaurant which serves breakfast, lunch, dinner, and Sunday brunch.
-Locals and visitors alike love to stop by this eatery as it allows for a delightful meal, and even more delightful scenery.
+Locals and visitors alike love to stop by this eatery as it allows for a delightful meal, and an even more delightful scenery.
 And because the restaurant is open throughout the year, you'll get the opportunity to see gorgeous greens in the spring and summer, brilliant fall foliage, or spectacular snow capped mountains, depending on when you come to visit.

 Imagine staying in a cabin nestled in the wooded mountains with a view of a creek or waterfall.
 Each morning you can wake up to watch the sunrise over spectacular mountain vistas.
 Evenings can be spent stargazing on the deck or relaxing in the hot tub.
 Amenities also include large Hi-Def TVs for watching movies and pool tables for recreation.

 The first step in planning your perfect vacation is by ensuring that everyone in your group will have a great time.
 There is no place in the world like Helen, GA for providing fun and excitement for everyone.
 History lovers will enjoy the rich past of northern Georgia including the legends of the Cherokee and Chickasaw tribes and the Georgia moonshiners of days gone by.
-Learn about the first location of the American gold rush and other fun facts while visiting the nearby, Dahlonega Gold Museum.
+Learn about the first location of the American gold rush and other fun facts while visiting the nearby Dahlonega Gold Museum.

-Nature enthusiasts will get their kicks by hiking the many trails in the area of our nearby Amicalola Falls cabins as well as by Bird watching or mountain biking.
+Nature enthusiasts will get their kicks by hiking the many trails in the area of our nearby Amicalola Falls cabins as well as by bird watching or mountain biking.
 Adventure junkies will get their fix by going on a zip line tour, trying their hand at white water rafting, or mountain climbing.

 Once you've found the perfect vacation destination, you've got to find a great place to stay.
-Why mar an otherwise spectacular trip with the memory of being crowded in a hotel room and bickering over who has to share a bed with whom?
+Why spoil an otherwise spectacular trip with the memory of being crowded in a hotel room and bickering over who has to share a bed with whom?